joppiesaus/ft_printf-tester/README.md

  - bonus
  - does not check undefined behaviour
  - if your printf segfaults, the tester segfaults.
+ - shows your output vs expected output when wrong

 ## Installing
 just clone this repo in your printf folder.